The classy letters left in the Oval Office from one president to another

 Ron”

 Exactly four years later, Bush found himself in a very different position.
-Unlike Reagan, who retired in glory after two terms, he had been voted out after one.
-And he was being replaced by an opponent, not a friend.
+Unlike Reagan, who retired in glory after two terms, Bush had been voted out after one.
+He was being replaced by an opponent, not a friend.
 Still, in one of his last acts as president, Bush wrote a generous, graceful letter to incoming President Bill Clinton.

 “Dear Bill,